Shopify SEO: 12-Step Guide for Beginners

 “Change to a new myshopify.com domain” link highlighted in Shopify admin

-Enter your new Shopify store URL in the pop-up that appears.
-Then, click “Add domain.
+Enter your new Shopify store URL in the pop-up, then click “Add domain.”

 Add new domain in your Shopify admin

-If you want to buy a custom domain (i.e., you want your URL to be “brand.com” and not “brand.myshopify.com”), then click on the “Buy new domain” button.
+If you want to buy a custom domain—meaning your URL would be "brand.com" instead of "brand.myshopify.com"—click on the "Buy new domain" button.

 “Buy new domain” button under "Domains" section in Shopify admin

-Whatever you choose, make sure that your URL contains your brand name.
-And is easy to recall.
-So shoppers can easily go directly to your site.
+Ensure your URL contains your brand name and is easy to remember so shoppers can easily visit your site directly.

 3. Improve Your Shopify Store’s Speed